dorcasndungu/Douglas-Forest-Survey/README.md

-# Wildlife Tracker
+#  Douglas Fir Forest Survey

 ## Description
-This is an application that stores data given by users and retrieves it by the use of Spark REST routing and SQL queries.
+This is an application that stores data given by users in a database and retrieves it by the use of Spark REST routing and SQL queries.
 ## Technologies used
 - Postgresql
 - SparkJava